 PCIe Versions and the Impact on Speed

-The second major trait that affects the speed of a PCIe slot and its lanes is the version of the PCIe standard they correspond to.
+The second primary trait that affects the speed of a PCIe slot and its lanes is the version of the PCIe standard they correspond to.

 The following table shows the throughput rate of different PCIe lanes configurations for different PCIe versions.

-The most current PCIe version is the PCIe 4.0 found on the more recent motherboards.
-Many of the newer motherboards, such as those with the Intel Z690 or newer chipset also feature the newer PCIe 5.0, however, its not as widespread and its applications are limited at the moment.
+The most current PCIe version is PCIe 4.0, found on the more recent motherboards.
+Many newer motherboards, such as those with the Intel Z690 or newer chipset, also feature the newer PCIe 5.0; however, it needs to be more widespread, and its applications must be improved.

 So How Fast is PCIe x16?

-As can be seen from the table above, the PCIe version has a great impact on the PCIe slot’s overall speed.
+As can be seen from the table above, the PCIe version has a significant impact on the PCIe slot’s overall speed.

-As such, if you want to figure out the speed of the x16 slot on YOUR motherboard, you will first need to determine what PCIe version your motherboard belongs to.
-You can figure that out by looking at its specsheet online:
+To determine the speed of the x16 slot on YOUR motherboard, you must first choose what PCIe version your motherboard belongs to.
+You can figure that out by looking at its spec sheet online:

 Why the Speed of the x16 Slot is Important

-While there are very few devices that can leverage the very high throughput rate of an x16 slot, there are two instances where the speed of the x16 slot can actually matter:
+While there are very few devices that can leverage the very high throughput rate of an x16 slot, there are two instances where the speed of the x16 space can matter: